 y) On March 20, 2008, the Company issued 642,858 units consisting of one share of the Company's common stock and one warrant for every five common shares purchased in a private placement at a price of \$1.40 per unit for total gross proceeds of \$900,001.
-One warrant will entitle the holder to purchase an additional share of common stock at a price of \$1.80 at any time over a period of three years from the date of the private placement, and is recorded as a liability at fair value.
-The Company extended anti-dilution protection to investors, and the provision is structured in a way that is designed to protect the holder's position from being diluted and contains a price based on a mathematical computation.
+One warrant will entitle the holder to purchase an additional share of common stock at an exercise price of \$1.80 at any time over a period of three years from the date of the closing.
+The Company has recorded the warrants as liabilities at fair value.
+The Company extended anti-dilution protection to investors.
+The anti-dilution protection provision is structured to protect a holder's position from being diluted, contains a price protection based on a mathematical calculation, and is recorded as a liability at fair value.
+The Company revalues these liabilities each reporting period, with the unrealized (loss)/gain recorded as other income (expense).